nhktmdzhg/my-arch-repo/README.md

 ### Step 7: Relax and Let it Run

 - The Sync Workflow runs on a schedule and when `packages.txt` changes.
 It reads `packages.txt`, pulls the latest PKGBUILDs from the AUR, skips `local:` entries, deletes removed packages, and creates a clean Pull Request.
-- The Verify Workflow automatically triggers on push or pull request and test-builds changed packages using `paru`.
 - The Publish Workflow runs on schedule, on push to `main`, or manually.
 It checks existing assets, reuses cached packages when possible, falls back to previous release files if needed, generates a fresh pacman database, and uploads everything to the repository Release tag.

 **Disclaimer:** `SigLevel = Optional TrustAll` is used for convenience in this personal setup, meaning packages are not GPG-signed.
 Only use this configuration for repositories you fully control or trust.